This document belongs to Manual Full System Encryption (with Extras).

 There are, unfortunately, some problems with this manual method.

-- It is a lengthy process to set up, and a small error can cause failure to boot (which is solvable, but with some difficulty in the diagnosis).
-Ideally, the installer would provide this option, but sadly the developers probably don't have time to make it happen.
+- It is a manual process, albeit that some parts have been automated..
+Ideally, the installer would provide this option, but sadly the developers probably lack the time to make it happen.